The Glyndebourne Opera Cup – the international singing competition for opera singers

 Sophie de Lint, Artistic Director, Zurich Opera and Director designate of Dutch National Opera

-Fortunato Ortombina, Superintendent and Artistic Director, Teatro La Fenice, Venice
+Fortunato Ortombina, Intendant and Artistic Director, Teatro La Fenice, Venice

 Pål Christian Moe, Casting Consultant for Glyndebourne and Bayerische Staatsoper Munich

 Maria Mot, Associate Director, Vocal & Opera, Intermusica

 Dame Janet Baker (Live Final only)